VxMxPx/mysli/packages/mysli/framework/cli/doc/README.md

 private path of your application).
 It will scan all enabled packages, for available scripts.

-If you want to create new scrip put it into the `src/php/` folder of your package, it can be called anyway you want, namespace, must follow directory structure convention, e.g. script in folder `vendor/package/src/php/sh/my_script.php` must contain class: `namespace vendor\package\sh { class my_script {} }`.
+If you want to create new scrip put it into the `src/php/sh` folder of your package, it can be called anyway you want.
+Namespace must follow directory structure convention, e.g. script in folder `vendor/package/src/php/sh/my_script.php` must contain a class: `namespace vendor\package\sh { class my_script {} }`.
-The class should contain static method `run` which will get passed arguments.
+The class should contain a static method `__init` which will get passed arguments.

 ## Helper Classes

-Cli package, offers couple of classes to help you manage input, output and input parameters...
+Cli package offers couple of classes to help you manage input, output and input parameters...

 ### Input

-To include it use: `__use(__namespace__, 'mysli/framework/cli/input')`.
+To include it use: `__use(__namespace__, 'mysli.framework.cli/input')`.

 To grab single line input, you can use `line` method: